Historic Walks Near Tokyo | Culture | metropolisjapan.com

 Hundreds of Trees, Hundreds of Years

 The city maintains its connection with Basho’s Edo-era times.
 During those years, hundreds of pine trees were planted along the Nikko Kaido highway.
-These trees, including more recently planted ones, still line what is now the Soka Matsubara Promenade, a designated National Place of Scenic Beauty.
+These trees, including more recently planted ones, still line what is now the Soka Matsubara Promenade.
+It’s a designated National Place of Scenic Beauty.

 At the time of its recognition in 2013, there were 634 pine trees lining the promenade.
 The city has worked hard to ensure that the legacy of Basho, as well as its own, remains accessible.
-Replete with reminders of Basho, the promenade follows the north-south flow of the Ayase River and is an extension of the area’s Fudabagashi Park.
+Replete with reminders of Basho, the promenade follows the north-south flow of the Ayase River.
+It is an extension of the area’s Fudabagashi Park.

 Standing Watch